Singularity categories of deformations of Kleinian singularities

 \begin{defn} Given a field $\Bbbk$ and a quiver $Q$, we define the path algebra $\Bbbk Q$ of $Q$ as follows: as a $\Bbbk$-vector space, $\Bbbk Q$ has a basis given by paths in the quiver, and we define multiplication by concatenation of paths:

 \end{defn}

 If $R$ is a commutative ring, then $\Spec R$ is nonsingular if and only if $R$ has finite global dimension.
 It is therefore sensible to say that a (possibly noncommutative) ring is \emph{nonsingular} if it has finite global dimension, and \emph{singular} otherwise.
-Before we are able to define the singularity category of a ring, we must make a few more definitions. \\ We write $\mod R$ (respectively, $R\text{-mod}$) for the category of finitely generated right (respectively, left) $R$-modules; in this paper, we shall use right modules unless stated otherwise.
-We also write $\proj R$ for the full subcategory of $\mod R$ consisting of finitely generated projective modules.
-The \emph{dual} of an $R$-module $M$ is $M^* \coloneqq \Hom_R(M,R)$.
-We write $\pdim M$ and $\idim M$ for the projective and injective dimensions of $M \in \mod R$, respectively, and $\gldim R$ for the global dimension of $R$.
+Before we are able to define the singularity category of a ring, we must make a few more definitions.